COVID-19 pandemic in New York City: Stay-at-home order

 On March 14, before the statewide stay-at-home order (also known as the "New York State on PAUSE" executive order) was put in place, all New York Public Library branches in the Bronx, Manhattan, and Staten Island were temporarily closed.
 The Queens Public Library and Brooklyn Public Library were also closed.
-Theaters, concert venues, and nightclubs in NYC have been shut down since March 17, and restaurants were restricted to take-out and delivery only.
+Theaters, concert venues, and nightclubs in NYC were shut down starting March 17, and restaurants were restricted to take-out and delivery only.
 Schools were closed from March 16 until at least April 20.
 Gyms were closed as well.

 On March 17, despite de Blasio's message to New Yorkers that they should be "prepared right now" for the possibility of "shelter in place" orders, Cuomo expressed doubts about whether the policy would be effective.
 The governor's office issued a statement that the shelter in place order could only be put in place by the governor's office; the Mayor's office agreed.
 On March 20, with 5,683 confirmed cases in NYC, the governor's office issued the PAUSE order that would go into effect on March 22 at 8 PM.
 The order put in place the following restrictions, summarized in the executive order in ten points: